 Moreover, the central bank establishes some other departments equipped with advanced tools and techniques to supervise the industry under risk-based regulation.
 A software is launched for integrated supervision as a part of comprehensive and risk-based supervisory initiatives that integrate all the regulated banks' head offices and branch offices.
 Thus, the enrolment of self-regulation of the regulated banks into the central bank's regulatory process and the institutional capacity building assures the use of ERM as a meta-regulatory toolkit in achieving the risk-based regulatory aims.
-The entrenchment of ERM among regulated firms through enforcement, the emergence of ERM based self-regulation, enrolment of the selfregulation into the regulatory process and subsequently administer the self-regulation by the regulator with enhanced capacity warrant the use of ERM as a metaregulatory toolkit to design the risk-based regulatory framework and achieve the regulatory goals.
-The design meta-regulatory approach using ERM under risk-based regulation is drawn in Figure 3.
+The entrenchment of ERM among regulated firms through enforcement, the emergence of ERM based self-regulation, enrolment of the selfregulation into the regulatory process and subsequently administer the self-regulation by the regulator with enhanced capacity warrant the use of ERM as a meta- Thus, the evidence reflects that the financial regulation is moved away from compliance-based regulation to risk-based regulation incorporating the meta-regulation.
+The development of the enforced metaregulation based on ERM gives a risk-based approach to regulating the firms with a flavour of system /management-based and performance/outcome-based approaches.
+With this mechanism, regulators expect that regulated firms will identify risks and devise internal control systems and continuously evaluate the efficacy of such self-regulation and incrementally improve them in light of the evaluation.
+Therefore, it can be argued that ERM strongly ties with meta-regulation and risk-based regulation.